mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/generic-permission-action.md

 ### 4.2 Deployment

 During deployment you must specify the permissions that your application has used to be able to request them from the user on production.
-To do that you can navigate to **App permissions** while using Native Builder UI and add the permissions you are using in your application for iOS and Android:
+To do that you can navigate to **App permissions** while using Native Builder UI and add the permissions you are using in your application for iOS and Android.

-{{< figure src="/attachments/refguide/mobile/native-mobile/generic-permission-action/deployment-android.png" alt="deploy app with generic permission screenshoot"   width="400"  >}}

-{{< figure src="/attachments/refguide/mobile/native-mobile/generic-permission-action/deployment-ios.png" alt="deploy app with generic permission screenshoot"   width="400"  >}}

 {{% alert color="info" %}}
 The permissions that you cannot find using the Native builder UI can be added manually per the [Update Native App Permissions](#update-native-permissions) section below.